zhyu/nadia/README.md

   token: "bot token"
 ```

-You can also add an optional recv_timeout in seconds (defaults to 5s).
+You can also add an optional `recv_timeout` in seconds (defaults to 5s):

 ```elixir
 config :nadia,
   recv_timeout: 10
 ```

-You can also add a proxy support.
+You can also add a proxy support:

 ```elixir
 config :nadia,
   proxy: "http://proxy_host:proxy_port", # or {:socks5, 'proxy_host', proxy_port}